ismailceylan/restorm/README.md

 Since Restorm have this mechanism, it doesn't need to throw network and server errors.
 Restorm only throws runtime errors.
 So that means network errors and 400-500 errors will be suppressed and won't stop the application.
 We should grab and handle them manually.

-We can add event listeners to any query builder, model or model instance.
-The event listeners will be triggered when the query is executed.

 We can register our listeners with `on` method.

 Multiple event listeners can be added for a single event.
 The bound event listeners will be executed in the order they were bound when the event occurs.